magento/magento2/app/code/Magento/Inventory/README.md

 ## Installation details

 This module is installed as part of Magento Open Source.
-It cannot be deleted or disabled.
+Once the advanced Inventory Management features are enabled, the module cannot be deleted or disabled.

 ## Extension points and service contracts

-All public interfaces related to this module are located in the `InventoryApi` module.
+Magento does not recommend using or referring to classes and other entities in the `Inventory` module.
+All public interfaces and extension points related to this module are located in the `InventoryApi` module.
-Use the interfaces defined in `InventoryApi` to extend this module.
+Use the interfaces and extension points defined in `InventoryApi` to extend this module.